FOSSEE/eSim-KiCad-Plugin/ImranFarhat_eSim_Simulation_Bridge/KNOWN_LIMITATIONS.md

 **Why it cannot be simulated:** Microcontrollers execute firmware instructions - they are digital state machines driven by clock cycles. ngspice is an analog circuit simulator operating on continuous-time differential equations (Modified Nodal Analysis).
 The fundamental computational models are incompatible.
 No SPICE model for any MCU exists anywhere in the industry - not in eSim, not in any manufacturer datasheet library, not in any commercial SPICE product.

-**Plugin behavior:** eSim-SPICE correctly reports these as MISSING. eSim-BRIDGE comments them out in the generated SPICE file with a warning.
-When an MCU is the central hub of a schematic (all other components connect through it), the entire schematic cannot be simulated.
+**Plugin behaviour:** The SPICE Model Auto-Linker correctly reports these as MISSING.
+The SPICE converter comments them out in the generated `.cir` file with a warning.
+When an MCU is the central hub of a schematic, the entire schematic cannot be simulated.

 **Workaround:** Use Logisim Evolution or a dedicated IDE simulator (MPLAB Sim, SimulIDE) for MCU-level simulation.
-For analog sub-circuits connected to an MCU, extract and simulate the analog portion separately with voltage sources replacing the MCU's output pins.
+For analog sub-circuits connected to an MCU, extract and simulate the analog portion separately with voltage sources replacing the MCU output pins.

 ---